Empowering Teens With Self-Care

-None of my friends actually like me.
+“None of my friends like me.
 I’m not going to get into college.
 Everyone else seems happy.
 What’s wrong with me?”

-So, how can parents and caregivers help teenagers navigate their psychological concerns?
+So, how can parents and caregivers help teenagers navigate their mental health concerns?
 Whether your teen is struggling in school or seeking treatment for depression symptoms, it’s important to help them incorporate the practice of self-care into their daily life.
 Here’s how to empower your teen with self-care to jumpstart their journey toward mental wellness.

-Self-concept is linked to an individual’s sense of physical attractiveness—an area where many adolescents struggle.
+Self-concept is also linked to an individual’s sense of physical attractiveness—an area where many adolescents struggle.
 Beyond boosting confidence, regular physical activity triggers positive feelings by releasing mood-boosting endorphins.
 Exercise increases our heart rate, putting our body systems under stress.
 In turn, our brain floods our body with mood-boosting endorphins, which reduce our perception of pain and trigger positive feelings.

 So, how can teenagers start cultivating more compassion for themselves?
 Encourage your teen to take a moment every morning or evening to write down what they appreciate about themselves, even the little things.
 Giving your teenager things to look forward to—whether that’s a spa day, weekend trip, or lunch date with a friend—is a great way to improve their outlook for the future.

-If your teenager has a mental health condition, such as major depression or an anxiety disorder, practicing self-compassion might take some extra time and effort.
+If your teenager has a mental health condition, such as major depression or an anxiety disorder, practicing self-compassion might take extra time and effort.
 If they’re struggling with feelings of worthlessness or hopelessness, talk therapy can help your teen identify their strengths and develop healthy coping strategies to combat negative thoughts.
 Some other tips to help teenagers cultivate compassion include:

 If you pay attention to your teenager’s skills and talents, you can help them nurture their strengths.
-According to researcher Susan Harter, self-concept is domain-specific meaning that adolescents’ sense of worth is rooted in eight domains, including social acceptance, romantic appeal, and athletic competence.
+According to researcher Susan Harter, self-concept is domain-specific, meaning that adolescents’ sense of worth is rooted in eight domains, including social acceptance, romantic appeal, and athletic competence.

-Maybe your daughter thinks she’s a bad athlete, but she lights up when she's talking about art projects.
+Maybe your daughter thinks she’s a bad athlete, but she lights up when discussing art projects.
 When you help your teen find opportunities to do the things they’re good at, you can help build a strong foundation of self-worth.
 In the short term, nurturing your teen’s strengths provides an instant mood boost.
 They’ve completed what they’ve set out to do, so they’re positively rewarded—either by praise or a physical reward.
 This helps instill pride and strengthen their sense of self.